 Signs & Symptoms of A Hormonal Imbalance

-The symptoms of a hormonal imbalance depend on which glands and hormones are affected, but common symptoms of hormonal imbalances in women include:
+The symptoms of hormonal imbalance depend on which glands and hormones are affected, but common hormonal imbalance symptoms in women include:

 - heavy, irregular, or painful periods

 - vaginal dryness